Spectroscopic lookup tables (LUTs)

 Generating lookup tables

-Lookup tables are generated outside the core JURASSIC workflow, typically using a line-by-line radiative transfer model and a chosen spectroscopic database.
+The underlying spectroscopic content for lookup tables is typically prepared outside the core JURASSIC runtime, for example with a line-by-line radiative transfer model and a chosen spectroscopic database.

 Performance considerations